 Annual Family Budget Based on a Monthly Average

-Next, take your annual expenses from all sources – mortgage or rent, utilities, insurance, groceries, property taxes, school fees and so on and add those up.
-Take that amount and divide by 12 to create your monthly average.
+Next, take your annual expenses from all sources – mortgage or rent, utilities, insurance, groceries, property taxes, school fees, and so on and add those up.
+Take that amount and divide it by 12 to create your monthly average.

-Like I said, this approach is pretty simple.
+As I said, this approach is pretty simple.
 The goal is to have your annual expenses be less than your annual income.
-The amount of money you have left over is for your savings, paying down debt, and to help you reach your goals.
+The amount of money you have leftover is for your savings, paying down debt, and helping you reach your goals.

 Treat Each Month Separately

-This tactic is a bit more complicated, but can be more accurate.
+This tactic is a bit more complicated but can be more accurate.
 You will take each month’s income and expenses into consideration.
-This works great if your bills fluctuate month-to-month or you have expenses that are due only a few times throughout the year.
-Bills that are typically only due a few times a year would be real and personal property taxes, annual insurance premiums and so on.
+This works great if your bills fluctuate month-to-month or have expenses due only a few times throughout the year.
+Bills typically only due a few times a year would be real and personal property taxes, annual insurance premiums, and so on.

 How to Create an Annual Family Budget